 The Flagler County Branch of the American Association of University Women is pleased to be able to offer grants to local middle and high school girls in grades 7 – 11 pursuing the study of the creative arts.
-The maximum grant per application is $500.00.
-Application is available below and through the Flagler County Education Foundation in middle and high school guidance offices.

 For 130 years, AAUW members have examined and taken positions on the fundamental issues of the day — educational, social, economic, and political.
 Our commitment to our mission is reflected in all aspects of our work.

 AAUW advances equity for women and girls through advocacy, education, philanthropy, and research.

 AAUW’s Value Promise